Nalla06/Portofolio-of-Devops-Projects/README.md

 # Portofolio-of-Devops-Implementations

 This repository showcases various DevOps projects that demonstrate my skills in CI/CD, containerization, infrastructure automation, and cloud deployments.
-Each project includes practical examples of using tools like Jenkins, GitLab CI/CD, Docker, Kubernetes, Terraform, and AWS.
+Each project includes practical examples of using tools like Jenkins, GitLab CI/CD, Docker, Kubernetes, Ansible,Terraform, and AWS.

 ##  Project-01: Deploy Java Application on AWS 3-Tier Architecture